This chapter is about how to implement effective casework procedures.

 The arrangements relating to professional costs should be set out clearly in the engagement letter or costs agreement.
 The firm’s protocols governing these issues should be included in the pro bono policy.

-Check the professional legislation in each jurisdiction as regards the prescribed information required to be given to clients about professional costs or charges, and the rights of clients regarding costs.
+Check the Legal Profession Uniform National Law in each jurisdiction as regards the prescribed information required to be given to clients about professional costs or charges, and the rights of clients regarding costs.
 In the event of a successful outcome, a firm will only be able to recover costs if it has appropriately disclosed its costs and the client has agreed to those costs.

 The firm should set out in its letter of engagement whether, and how, it intends to recover its costs and/or disbursements (in full, or limited to the amount of the costs order or any settlement agreement).
 Options include agreeing: